ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 - sentiment_document-cnn-workflow_en_stock
 - ensemble_classification-wf_en_emotion-stock

-To use this image in kubernetes/OpenShift cluster, you need an image repository so that during deployment cluster can pull the image.
-In this example I am using IBM cloud container registry.
-You can choose a repository on your own.
+### 3. Copy the image to a container registry
+To use this image in Kubernetes or OpenShift cluster, you need to provision the image to a repository so that during deployment cluster can pull the image.
 Tag your image with proper repository and namespace/project name. replacing the <REPO> and <PROJECT_NAME> based on your configuration.
 ```
 docker tag watson-nlp-container:v1 <REPO>/<PROJECT_NAME>/watson-nlp-container:v1
 ```